Jensbeltman/mastermind/README.md

-# Mastermind game
+# Game game

-Mastermind game with command line interface
+Game game with command line interface

 General game information and rules can be read at https://en.wikipedia.org/wiki/Mastermind_(board_game).